 When and how long?

-The training offers 6 modules in the form of webinars.
+The training offers 6 modules in the form of webinars and peer exchanges.
 The total course duration is 8 weeks.
-We recommend investing approx. 3 hours per week for learning (1,5 hours for participation in the webinar and 1,5 hours for offline learning and assignments).
+We recommend investing approx. 3-4 hours per week for learning (1,5 hours for participation in the webinar and 2,5 hours for offline learning and assignments).
 The course is conducted several times a year and may be held both in English and French.

 The training will be conducted on behalf of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in cooperation with the Swiss Agency for Development and Cooperation (SDC).